Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Variations:

-- Use a Skinner blend sheet for light-to-dark gradient spirals
+- Use a Skinner blend slab for light-to-dark gradient spirals

 - Stack 3-4 thin layers before rolling for complex striped spirals